sftpplus/sftpplus-docs/src/doc_source/known-issues.rst

   In order to ensure correct operation of SFTPPlus, please avoid using special Unicode characters in the installation folder path.

-* Copying a Local Manager URL from within an authenticated session and pasting it in an unauthenticated session will prompt for the login page.
+* Copying a Web Manager URL from within an authenticated session and pasting it in an unauthenticated session will prompt for the login page.
   After a successful authentication, the new session will redirect to the start page, not to the initial requested page.

-* Collaborative configuration from multiple separate Local Manager sessions is not supported.
+* Collaborative configuration from multiple separate Web Manager sessions is not supported.
-  The Local Manager allows opening multiple administration sessions, but assumes that only one session will change the configuration.
+  The Web Manager allows opening multiple administration sessions, but assumes that only one session will change the configuration.
   Changes in one session will not be automatically reflected in the other session.